ifebdevs/row2scroll/README.md

 8. Click the "Browse" button and navigate to your downloads folder.
 9. Select the manifest.xml file you downloaded earlier.
 10. Click "Upload" to finish the installation process.
-11. After the upload, a new icon labeled "Excel Insights" will appear in your Excel ribbon, allowing you to open the Add-in and complete your practice tasks.
+11. After the upload, a new icon will appear in your Excel ribbon, allowing you to open the Add-in and complete your tasks.
+12. Configure OpenAI or Gemini API key to test chat feature.

 # Feedback